hritvikgupta/hritvikgupta/README.md

 ## Open Source Contributions 👨‍💻:

+1.**[Travel](https://travellocate.netlify.app/)**: Developed a responsive Maps web app with map rendering functionality using React and Bootstrap to find live attractions in various global locations.
+Integrated Google Maps, utilized RapidAPI with Axios for 40% faster API handling, enhancing location services.

-1. **[Shoe-ecom-store](https://github.com/hritvikgupta/Shoe-ecom-store)**: Implemented net banking options in the payment portal of an e-commerce shoe store using React and TypeScript.
+2.**[Shoe-ecom-store](https://github.com/hritvikgupta/Shoe-ecom-store)**: Implemented net banking options in the payment portal of an e-commerce shoe store using React and TypeScript.
 This addition enhanced customer payment flexibility, allowing UPI Transactions.

-2. **[React To-do App](https://github.com/hritvikgupta/React-To-do-App)**: Worked on a code base of a user-friendly to-do list application integrating Firebase Authentication for secure user login using Redux and Framer Motion.
+4. **[React To-do App](https://github.com/hritvikgupta/React-To-do-App)**: Worked on a code base of a user-friendly to-do list application integrating Firebase Authentication for secure user login using Redux and Framer Motion.

 ## Extra-curricular Activities 🎯: